 Table of Contents

 Divi by Elegant Themes.
-The best theme I've used so far to create a WordPress site, supported by a great company and a strong community.
+It's the best theme I've used so far to create a WordPress site, supported by a great company and a strong community.

 If you're building multilingual websites, I strongly advise you to use WPML.
 It requires a yearly subscription but it's truly worth it.